CENDARI/documentation/source/user/writing_arg.rst

 you can click on the :menuselection:`html` button in the first row of the editor.
 In the pop-up window you can edit code and save it with :menuselection:`Update`.

+**Image Viewer**

+The image viewer is meant to transcribe scans; it can be used after having established a document in your project.
+The image viewer is to be found on the bottom of the middle column (split screen).
+You can use it if you click on the 'Scans' tab and upload and select one of the image presented there by clicking on it.
+Afterwards this image is presented in the Image Viewer below.
+You may need to scroll down and open the :menuselection:`Viewers` tab.
+The image can also be viewed in a separate browser tab, by clicking on the expand button (on the top right corner of the :menuselection:`Image` viewer pane).
+Via the :menuselection:`Scans`-tab several multimedia file formats can be uploaded: png, jpeg, tif, tiff, mp3, avi, doc, pdf.

+**Faceted Search**

+On top of the main page of the Note Taking Environment NTE there is a search box.
+By typing a query in the search field, results from within the Note Taking Environment, from dbpedia entries and from TRAME, a database for medieval sources will be shown.
+There is a check box underneath the :menuselection:`include TRAME` checkbox, called :menuselection:`Search Current Project` for limiting the search to the current project.
+On the results page, the faceted search options are available.
+Please do filter the results according to your needs.

 2. Insert funtions